ulrikpedersen/automatic-carnival/README.rst

 Documentation
 -------------

-Check out the documentation_ for more informations.
+Check out the documentation_ for more information.